asathoor/wp-rest-api/multimusen/headlessknight/README.md

 This theme is inspired by Sufyan bin Uzayr's [article on Sitepoint: "WordPress Headless CMS"](https://www.sitepoint.com/wordpress-headless-cms/).
 However Uzayr's article omits an essential point: how to set up the theme on WordPress.

 This theme is ready to go.

-The origin of screenshot.png is of course Aubrey Beardsley's (1878 - 1898) Salome illustrations: "The Climax".